 Control Dampers (aka Zone Damper) | HVAC Damper Types

 The control damper has an electric motor that can open or close the damper when the temperature control system commands.
 These are often used for optimizing the air conditioning system by adding zones.
-Zones are designated in a building according to many criteria; occupancy, solar heat gain, fresh air requirements, etc. You may use a zone damper along with an occupancy sensor so that when a space is occupied the zone damper opens, and when it is not occupied, the zone damper is closed, so that air is directed to other zones in the building that are in use.
+Zones are designated in a building according to many criteria; occupancy, solar heat gain, fresh air requirements, etc. You may use a zone damper along with an occupancy sensor so that when a room is occupied the zone damper opens, and when it is not occupied, the zone damper is closed so that air is directed to other zones in the building that are in use.

 Fire Damper or Fire/Smoke Damper | HVAC Damper Types

 Fire dampers and Fire/Smoke dampers part of the building’s life safety system.
 They usually require an auxiliary power source that will not be interrupted if the building catches fire.
-Building codes differ on exactly when these are required, but it’s usually when duct is penetrating a partition of a certain fire rating.
+Building codes differ on exactly when these are required, but it’s usually when a duct is penetrating a partition of a certain fire rating.
 The fire damper automatically closes ventilation when it gets the signal that there is a fire.
-This closes the air duct so that the fire isn’t fed by the ac system, and to slow the fire from spreading to other areas.
-Fire/smoke dampers are essentially the same thing, except that they also have smoke sensor, in addition to the fire sensor.
+This closes the air duct so that the fire isn’t fed by the ac system, and slows the fire from spreading to other areas.
+Fire/smoke dampers are essentially the same thing, except that they also have a smoke sensor, in addition to the fire sensor.